gfcapalbo/import_from_wordpress_to_odoo/trp_get_wordpress_posts/README.rst

 XMLRPC ACCESS:
 From wordpress 4.1 XMLRPC is enabled by default.
-If you have problems connecting please verify your address, and also youe webserver settings, to be sure the page has not been blocked.
+If you have problems connecting please verify your address, and also your webserver settings, to be sure the page has not been blocked.
+Ask your Sysadmin if he/she disabled wordpress XMLRPC for security reasons.

 Usage